loopbackio/loopback-next/docs/site/Controller-generator.md

 The prompts that list out the models and repositories to choose from to build the controller with are chosen from the existing model/repository files on disc.
-From the LoopBack 4 project that the CLI is run, the CLI tool will search for file names ending with the following strings under `src/models` and `src/repositories`: `model.ts`/`model.js` and `repository.ts`/`repository.ts`.
+From the LoopBack 4 project that the CLI is run in, the CLI tool will search for the following files in the LoopBack 4 project it runs in:

+- `src/repositories/*.repository.ts`
+- `src/repositores/*.repository.js`
+- `src/models/*.model.ts`
+- `src/models/*.model.js`

 Files that match these patterns will then be identified based on the string before the first `.` separator.
+For example, file `models/product.model.ts` is identified as a source of `Product` model.

 {% include note.html content="
 Please note that the model and repository typing information will be based on